Philip Rosenthal

-Philip Rosenthal (born January 27, 1960) is an American television writer and producer who is the creator, writer, and executive producer of the CBS sitcom Everybody Loves Raymond (1996–2005).
+Philip Rosenthal (born January 27, 1960) is an American television writer and producer who was the creator, writer, and executive producer of the CBS sitcom Everybody Loves Raymond (1996–2005).
 In recent years, he has presented food and travel documentaries I'll Have What Phil's Having on PBS and Somebody Feed Phil on Netflix.

 Biography and career

-Rosenthal's parents were both born in Germany: his mother Helen (1933–2019) in Hamburg and his father Max (1926–2021) in Berlin; after being in an encampment in France, his mother moved to Cuba after World War II, then to Manhattan, where she met her husband, who had left Germany shortly after Kristallnacht.
-Rosenthal was born to a Jewish family in Queens, New York, but spent most of his childhood living in New City, New York, located in Rockland County.
+Rosenthal's parents were both born in Germany: his mother Helen (1933–2019) in Hamburg and his father Max (1926–2021) in Berlin; after surviving a concentration camp in France, his mother moved to Cuba after World War II, then to Manhattan, where she met her husband, who had left Nazi Germany shortly after Kristallnacht.
+Rosenthal was born to a Jewish family in Queens, New York City, but spent most of his childhood living in New City, New York, located in Rockland County.
 He attended Clarkstown North High School where he became very active in the school's drama club, Cue 'N Curtain, and in theatre.
 Rosenthal graduated from Clarkstown North in 1977.
 After high school, he attended Hofstra University, from which he graduated in 1981.

 In the early 1980s, Rosenthal was an actor in New York City before shifting his focus to production work, becoming a writer and producer of such shows as Coach with Craig T. Nelson and the short-lived Baby Talk.

 Rosenthal's largest commercial success and longest-running project was the sitcom Everybody Loves Raymond.
 The show was co-produced by Ray Romano, and was based in part on Romano's comedy material.
 Rosenthal's wife, actress Monica Horan, played the role of Amy MacDougall-Barone, the off-and-on girlfriend (wife after season 7) of Robert Barone (Brad Garrett) in the series.
 Over the objections or reservations of the other cast members, Rosenthal and Romano made the decision to end the series.
 Twenty-one of the show's episodes were written by Rosenthal or a co-writer.

-Rosenthal has occasionally acted as well, in projects such as James L. Brooks' Spanglish, The Simpsons Movie (a big screen adaptation of the long-running TV series), Curb Your Enthusiasm, 30 Rock, The TV Set, and Walk Hard: The Dewey Cox Story.
+Rosenthal has occasionally acted as well, in projects such as James L. Brooks' Spanglish, The Simpsons Movie, Curb Your Enthusiasm, 30 Rock, The TV Set, and Walk Hard: The Dewey Cox Story.

 Rosenthal is the author of the book You're Lucky You're Funny: How Life Becomes a Sitcom, which was published on October 21, 2006.
 He recounts how his life led to the success of Everybody Loves Raymond.